Hotel California (Tyga album)

 Hotel California is the third studio album by American rapper Tyga.
-It was released on April 9, 2013, by Young Money Entertainment, Cash Money Records; distributed by Republic Records.
+It was released on April 9, 2013, by Cash Money Records, Republic Records and Young Money Entertainment.
 The album features guest appearances from Lil Wayne, 2 Chainz, The Game, Jadakiss, while the production on the album was handled by DJ Mustard, Detail, Cool & Dre, David D.A.
 Doman, Mars of 1500 or Nothin', The Olympicks, SAP and Ryan Hunt, among others.

 Hotel California was supported by three singles: "Dope" featuring Rick Ross, "For the Road" featuring Chris Brown, and "Show You" featuring Future; while serving as the promotional single was "Molly" featuring Cedric Gervais, Wiz Khalifa and Mally Mall.

 The album was met with mixed reviews from music critics.
-Commercially, it was less successful than his second studio album, debuting at number seven on the US Billboard 200, with first-week sales of 54,000 copies in the United States.
+Commercially, it debuted at number seven on the US Billboard 200, with first-week sales of 54,000 copies in the United States.
 It was later certified gold by the Recording Industry Association of America (RIAA) in March 2020.